This page may contain affiliate links, see our disclaimer here.

 The Arkadi Gorge runs from the village of Pikris up to the Monastery for approximately 6.5 km.
 Nearby is the archaeological site of Ancient Eleftherna and the modern village of the same name, the site containing remnants of a city from Dorian and Hellenistic times (dating from 600 BC) is a wide open site to explore without panting hordes or queues behind you, and a state of the art museum.
 At the base of Psiloritis and sitting amidst ravines, this is Cretan culture history at its most fascinating.

-The E4 European Walking Path in Crete includes the Arkadi Monastery on its trail.
+The E4 European Walking Path in Crete includes the Arkadi Monastery on the trail.
 From west to east, the path weaves through the countryside from Prasies then along the country road from Kavousio to the monastery.
-The route from Prasies to the monastery is 15.5 km, then the next route which follows the road for a short while, then deviates across country to ancient Eleftherana, is 12 km ending at the village of Margarites.
+The route from Prasies to the monastery is 15.5 km, then the next route which follows the road for a short while, then deviates across country to ancient Eleftherna, is 12 km ending at the village of Margarites.

 The video below is about the whole region of Amari